thoriso-watson/SnakeProject/labs/2-cross-check/README.md

             ...
             case gpio_lev0:  v = fake_random();  break;

-       Note we treat most GPIO memory as, conceptually, regular memory in that every read returns the value of the last write.
+       Note we treat most GPIO memory as the same as "regular" memory in that every read returns the value of the last write.
 However, we treat one address differently --- `gpio_lev0` --- since that is how code reads the value of an input pin.
 Input is controlled by